 In this blog post, we will share the top nine cybersecurity job titles requested by employers within the U.S. cybersecurity job market and the education requirements, certifications and skills needed to find a job in one of these high-demand roles.

-To begin, here are the top nine cybersecurity job titles, according to CyberSeek:
+To begin, here are the top nine cybersecurity job titles and their average salaries, according to CyberSeek: